nwamsamson/9.-CICD-PIPELINE-FOR-TOOLING-SITE/project9.md

 ![webhoo](./images/buildtriggers.PNG)

-### configure "Post-build Actions" to archive all the files
+### Configure "Post-build Actions" to archive all the files
 The files resulted from a build are called artifacts.

 ![auto](./images/post-buildactions.PNG)